Conditions for successful data assimilation: The collapse and non-collapse of particle filters

-governs the collapse of the optimal particle filter.
-If the Frobenius norm of $\Sigma$ is well-bounded for large $m$ and $k$, then the optimal particle filter will work.
-The boundedness of $\Sigma$ induces a balance condition between the errors in the model and in the data; the situation is analogous to what we observed in section \ref{sec:EffectiveDimension}.
+\end{linenomath*} governs the collapse of the optimal particle filter.
+If the Frobenius norm of $\Sigma$ is moderate then the optimal particle filter will work, even for large~$m$ and~$k$.
+A condition for successful data assimilation with the optimal particle filter is thus that the Frobenius norm of $\Sigma$ is moderate.
+This condition induces a balance condition between the errors in the model and in the data, which must be satisfied or else the optimal particle filter will fail; the situation is analogous to what we observed in section \ref{sec:EffectiveDimension}.

-To understand this balance condition better, we consider again the simple example of section \ref{sec:EffectiveDimension}, i.e. we set $H=A=I_m$ and $Q=qI_m$, $R=rI_m$.
-We already computed $P$ in section~\ref{sec:EffectiveDimension} and find from~(\ref{eq:EVP}) that